WebAssembly/threads/proposals/threads/Overview.md

 | `1` | "not-equal", the loaded value did not match the expected value |
 | `2` | "timed-out", not woken before timeout expired |

-The wait operation begins by performing an atomic load from the given address.
+If the linear memory is unshared, the wait operation traps.
+Otherwise, the wait operation begins by performing an atomic load from the given address.
 If the loaded value is not equal to the expected value, the operator returns 1 ("not-equal").
 If the values are equal, the agent is suspended.
 If the agent is woken, the wait operator returns 0 ("ok").
 If the timeout expires before another agent notifies this one, this operator returns 2 ("timed-out").
 Note that when the agent is suspended, it will not be [spuriously woken](https://en.wikipedia.org/wiki/Spurious_wakeup).
 The agent is only woken by `atomic.notify` (or [`Atomics.notify`][] in the web embedding).

 When an agent is suspended, if the number of waiters (including this one) is equal to 2<sup>32</sup>, then trap.